-But what if you know you’re hydrated and well fueled for your workouts?
+But what if you know you’re hydrated and properly fueled for your workouts?
 Intense or prolonged cardio or weightlifting workouts could be to blame.
-Though the exact reason for it is debatable, the Mayo Clinic suggests these headaches may develop when strenuous exercise expands blood vessels in the brain over a prolonged period, leading to the pounding pain you feel afterward — which could last for as little as five minutes on up to 48 hours, according to AMF.
+Though the exact reason for it is debatable, the Mayo Clinic suggests exertion headaches may develop when strenuous exercise expands blood vessels in the brain over a prolonged period, leading to the pounding pain you feel afterward — which could last for as little as five minutes on up to 48 hours, according to the AMF.

 Your brain’s anatomical neighbors could be what are plaguing it.

 “One of the reasons why exercisers get a headache after working out is because the muscles of the neck and upper back tighten up, pulling on the muscles of the head,” says Robert Herbst, strength coach and world champion powerlifter.